AfifRifaie95/Excel-Dynamic-Dashboard/README.md

 The datasets are obtained from Maven Analytics.

 ### Dashboard
-- US Labor Dataset.
-Build a dashboard to explore salary and employment data across key industries in the US.
+- US Labor Dataset. a dashboard to explore salary and employment data across key industries in the US.

 - Toys Sales Dataset.
-Design a monthly KPI dashboard for sales managers to track regional performance.
+Monthly KPI dashboard to track regional performance.

 - Hotel Sales Dataset.
-Visualize hotel booking data to show key cancellation patterns and business insights
+Visualize hotel booking data to show key cancellation patterns and business insights.

 # US Labor Summary